Skip to content

 net start msiserver

-We tested this on a PC where all other methods failed.
-After resetting components and restarting, Windows Update downloaded and installed the update successfully.
+When every other method fails, resetting the update components and restarting forces Windows to re-download and install the update cleanly.
 PC Risk’s troubleshooting guide also recommends resetting Windows Update components as a thorough fix, though it takes longer because Windows re-downloads all update files.

 Command prompt showing Windows Update component reset with folder rename and service restart